 An eight measure consisting of direct grants to undertakings of all sizes active in the primary agricultural production and in the fishery and aquaculture sectors which have an operating unit on the Campania region territory.
 The total budget is estimated at EUR 70 million.
+The measure has been amended to extend its period of application to 31 December 2021 and to increase the maximum amount of aid per beneficiary (12 April 2021).

 A ninth measure consisting of a EUR 9 billion "umbrella" scheme to support companies affected by the coronavirus outbreak.
 Under the scheme, the Italian Regions and Autonomous Provinces, other territorial bodies as well as Chambers of commerce, will be able to provide support to companies of all sizes through (i) direct grants, guarantees on loans and subsidised interest rates for loans; (ii) aid for coronavirus-related research and development (R&D), for the construction and upscaling of facilities to develop and test coronavirus-relevant products, and for the production of coronavirus-related products; and (iii) wage subsidies for employees to avoid lay-offs during the coronavirus outbreak (21 May).
-The scheme has been amended for the Region of Friuli Venezia Giulia allowing for different calculation of the max. loan amount and an increase of the max. loan maturity to 8 years (24 June).
+The scheme has been amended for the Region of Friuli Venezia Giulia allowing for different calculation of the max.
+Ioan amount and an increase of the max.
+Ioan maturity to 8 years (24 June).
 The scheme has been amended to extend the period of application to 30 June 2021 (10 December).
-The scheme has been further amended by widening the scope of the existing aid scheme to include aid in the form of support for uncovered fixed costs under section 3.12 of the Temporary Framework and by increasing the budget with a further EUR 1 billion (15 December).
+The scheme has been further amended by widening the scope of the existing aid scheme to include aid in the form of support for uncovered fixed costs under section 3.12 of the Temporary Framew ork and by increasing the budget with a further EUR 1 billion (15 December).
+The scheme has been further amended to extend the period of application to 31 December 2021, to increase maximum aid amount of measures under section 3.1 to EUR 1.8 million and those under section 3.12 to EUR 10 million, to introduce some further technical amendments and to increase the overall budget with a further 2.5 billion (9 April 2021 and 16 April 2021).